 Benefit: Cut the Cord

-Whether your setup is a little bit too far from an outlet or you just don't want to deal with pesky cords, there are a few select options that use pneumatic adjustment to change the desktop height.
-While these may have a select few fixed positions available--often simply sit and stand--they are an easy answer to a fully-analog workspace.
+Whether your setup is too far from an outlet or you don't want to deal with pesky cords, some options use pneumatic adjustment to change the desktop height.
+While these may restrict you to a few fixed positions—often simply sit and stand—they are an easy answer to a fully-analog workspace.
 Some crank options are available, which provide a much more nuanced way to raise and lower the desktop.

 Benefit: Back to Risers

 We've brought them up earlier, but a desktop riser has the added benefit of cord-free ergonomic excellence.
-While some may be electrically inclined, most operate off of a pneumatic or safe hydraulic
+While some may be electrically inclined, most operate on a pneumatic or safe hydraulic system.

 Concern: Garish Legs

 The original height-adjustable desks on the market had thick legs that made it obvious that the desk was a sit/stand model.
-Awkward upside-down T-shaped legs were used in favor of a four-legged style, which required fewer extending parts, but these aalso led to a very exposed and unattractive look.
+Awkward upside-down T-shaped legs were used instead of a 4-legged style, which required fewer extending parts, but these also led to an exposed and unattractive look.